icsharpcode/ilspy-vscode/vscode-extension/README.md

 * `ilspy.decompileAssemblyPromptForFilePath` - Decompile an MSIL assembly from a user-input full path.
 * `ilspy.decompileAssemblyInWorkspace` - Decompile a MSIL assembly inside of current Visual Studio Code workspace.
+* `ilspy.decompileAssemblyViaDialog` - Decompoile an MSIL assembly from file picker dialog.

 Open the Visual Studio Code Command Palette (<kbd>Ctrl+Shift+P</kbd>) then type `ilspy` to show the two commands.